sohailgithub1234/SmartWatch/README.md

 # STOPWATCH
-# STOPWATCH (Made using HTML5 CSS3 and JavaScript)
+# STOPWATCH (Made using HTML5 CSS3 and JavaScript
-site is live at https://khushbookachhi.github.io/StopWatch-frontEnd-skillTest/

 ABOUT THIS PROJECT-: